yejy53/Nano-banana-150k/README.md

 * ⁉️ **Why use synthetic data instead of real-world data?:** We analyze and summarize the advantages of synthetic data over real-world images, highlighting its ability to generate rare scenarios and to provide pure, long-tailed supervision for instruction-following tasks.
 * 🔧 **How to generate synthetic data?**  We curate **Echo-4o-Image**, a synthetic dataset of ~180K samples generated using GPT-4o.
 Echo-4o-Image includes 38K surreal fantasy samples, 73K multi-reference image generation samples, and 68K complex instruction-following samples.
-* ✨ **Does synthetic data work?** We fine-tune the Bagel model on **Echo-4o-Image**, yielding the unified generative model \textit{Echo-4o}, which achieves state-of-the-art performance across multiple benchmarks.
+* ✨ **Does synthetic data work?** We fine-tune the Bagel model on Echo-4o-Image, yielding model **Echo-4o**, which achieves state-of-the-art performance across multiple benchmarks.
 Furthermore, Echo-4o-Image consistently enhances other backbone models such as OmniGen2 and BLIP3-o, demonstrating strong transferability.
 * 📐 **How to evaluate performance?** We propose two new evaluation benchmarks: **Geneval++** increases instruction complexity to alleviate score saturation in text-to-image evaluation. **Imagine-Bench** targets fantasy tasks and is designed to assess both understanding and generation of imaginative content.